-Scammers did this to a beauty product business and then contacted contacts of the original Instagram account to ask for money.
-For the customer, it can be hard to determine the difference between the real and copycat profile.
+Scammers did this to a beauty product business and then contacted the original Instagram account contacts to ask for money.
+Unfortunately, it can be hard for the customer to determine the difference between the real and copycat profiles.

 This can sometimes be one of the hardest frauds to trace.

 There has been a significant rise in demand for health products like alleged cures for Covid-19 and face masks.
 Criminals are using this and selling them on places like eBay and Amazon for inflated prices but either send a product that is no good or don’t send the product at all.